About Heart and Circulation

 The continual pumping of the heart provides life with an underlying rhythm as blood is circulated throughout the body.
 While the heart seems to work tirelessly, some conditions can make its workload much heavier.
 Cardiac diseases like high blood pressure or atherosclerosis can make it harder to pump blood, putting strain on the heart and increasing the risk of more serious heart problems.
 Irregularities in the heartbeat, or mechanical difficulties with its valves, can disrupt the heart’s work and make it inefficient.
 Cardiac researchers seek solutions for these and other concerns, looking for ways to help your heart keep the beat.

 Participants are invited to share how they are maintaining their health during the coronavirus pandemic, or to share what it is like being ill with COVID-19 and/or caring for a loved one who is ill with COVID-19.
 Participation in this research study involves one 45-minute session that takes place over the phone.
 Eligible participants must be able to read and understand English.

-Insomnia and Heart Health Study
+Stress and Heart Health Study

 Multimodal Connectome Study – Congenital Heart Disease